ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-wkld-domain.md

 * The existing `ic4V-vCenter` AD security group should not be changed.
 * The existing user automation should not be changed, or its group membership be altered.
 * The existing add-on service accounts should not be changed, or their groups membership altered.
-* When deploying the {{site.data.keyword.vmwaresolutions_short}} workload domain controllers, deploy them in subnets that don’t have a route to a NAT gateway or other device that would provide outbound Internet access.
+* When deploying the {{site.data.keyword.vmwaresolutions_short}} workload domain controllers, deploy them in subnets that don’t have a route to a NAT gateway or other device that would provide outbound internet access.
 * Keep OS security patches up-to-date on all the domain controllers.
 * Restrict ports and protocols that are allowed into the domain controllers by using NSX distributed firewall.
 * Allow remote management access, like remote desktop protocol (RDP) only from trusted networks.